-A BCBA is a behavioral specialist who has completed the requisite course work, practicum hours and test scores in order to fulfill the nationally-accredited certification.
-It is prestigious and difficult certification to achieve and specialists with this degree are considered experts in behavioral programming and modification for students with ASD.
+A BCBA is a behavioral specialist who has completed the requisite course work, practicum hours, and test scores in order to fulfill the nationally-accredited certification.
+It is a prestigious and difficult certification to achieve and specialists with this degree are considered experts in behavioral programming and modification for students with ASD.

 Board Certified Assistant Behavior Analysts (BCaBA)

 A certification one step below BCBA that indicates a teacher has completed the requisite school, experiential, and test work to demonstrate comprehension and application of behavioral analysis skills.

 The act or process of knowing; analytical or logical thinking.